codevally/linux-ansible-config/README.md

 * library/ - Custom Ansible modules
 * roles/ - Custom roles used by the Ansible playbooks
 * scripts/ - Utility scripts

+## Passwords ##

+You must specify the SHA512 hashed version of a user password when you set it through Ansible.
+By default, Mac OS X does not generate the same hashes as Linux, so use this command to generate a valid hash:

+    ./do.sh hash-password

+Enter the password that you would like to use at the prompt.

+Use the [Vault](http://docs.ansible.com/playbooks_vault.html) feature to encrypt any YAML file that stores password variables.

 ## Contact ##